Setting Up a Lasting Power of Attorney in England and Wales

 Dating of the documents must all be on the same day or in the correct order of signature as listed above.

-It is important to remember that the Lasting Power of Attorney is not a Will; and will cease upon the death of the Donor.
+It is important to remember that a Lasting Power of Attorney is not a Will, and will cease upon the death of the Donor.

-The registration costs £82.00 per person per power, under certain circumstances you may be able eligible for a reduction or exemption if you satisfy the necessary criteria.
+The registration costs £82.00 per person per power, under certain circumstances you may be eligible for a reduction or exemption, if you satisfy the necessary criteria.